hoangvanphi2004/Filter/README.md

   ![image](https://github.com/user-attachments/assets/65eb620a-d22d-4b26-abf1-74725ac4c2bc)

-- <b>The range is too big.</b> When the range is too big, he background start invade the mask area, make it look ugly too
+- <b>The range is too big.</b> When the range is too big, the background starts to invade the mask area, make it look ugly too

   ![image](https://github.com/user-attachments/assets/df88d0f1-cb64-43b9-99a7-0d623ddbed23)

-After remove the background, you need to identify the face points in the mask.
+After removing the background, you need to identify the face points in the mask.
 The face points in the mask is corresponding to the face points in your face when you use the app.
 You can draw the points follow the face below, the point you set on the mask would be the correspoinding point on the face.

 ![image](https://github.com/user-attachments/assets/04bba697-70ca-4b35-9b25-271f8489688d)   ![image](https://github.com/user-attachments/assets/db03c009-02f6-4e31-ab62-2a7fe9c644ea)